 [3.1] Although the EBDC fungicides are effective against bitter rot, the 77-day PHI does not allow them to be used in late summer when most bitter rot infections occur.
-Captan and Pristine are the best materials available.
-Bitter rot has the potential for "explosive" development, thus captan rates should be increased to their upper labeled range (equivalent to 1.5-2 lb/100 gallons of the 50WP formulation) if the disease begins to develop and hot, wet weather is anticipated.
-Under such conditions, tight spray schedules should be maintained until 2 wk before harvest.
-The higher captan rates should be used even in combinations with Topsin M, since these fungicides have very little effect against bitter rot.
-Flint at 2.5 oz/A is also effective against bitter rot.
+Captan, or Pristine are the best materials available.
+Bitter rot has the potential for "explosive" development, thus captan rates should be increased to their upper labeled